mindkin/hourfleet/docs/api.md

 API routes for resources are always pluralised.
 For example the route for fetching a specfic car is: `GET /cars/{Id}` where `{Id}` denotes a substitution of the `Id` property of the car resource in the route.

-Updates to resources uses the 'partial update strategy', using the `PUT` verb.
-The `PATCH` verb is not presently supported.
+Updates to resources uses the 'partial update strategy', using the `PATCH` verb.
 Most update API's will specify precisely what properties of a resource can be updated, and many of them will be optional, so that you have fine grained control over which properties you specifically want to update in a single call.
 Some properties of some resource are not updatedable.

 >Note: The optionality of parameters in any REST operation should be included in the documentation of the individual APIs.